Taking Shape: An Initial Draft

 • Literacy narrative/diagnostic writing (after Brandt or similar?)

-• Video essay (after readings about rhetorical authenticity?)
+• Audio essay (after readings about rhetorical authenticity?)

 • Reading: A basic foundation in Writing Studies